1956 United States Senate election in Maryland

 The 1956 United States Senate election in Maryland was held on November 6, 1956.
 Incumbent Republican U.S. Senator John Marshall Butler was re-elected to a second term in office, defeating Democratic businessman George P. Mahoney.

 As of 2023, this was the last time Maryland voted simultaneously for a Republican presidential candidate and a Republican senate candidate.
+This was the first time ever that Maryland re-elected a Republican Senator.